 Tip 10: Don’t be offended by smokers

 Attitudes toward smoking are not as negative in Vienna as in countries like the US or UK.
 Smoking is banned in the usual places (and people keep to those rules), but more folk smoke than you might expect.

 - Learn more about Vienna and smoking

-Bonus tip: If you really want to fit in, then adopt a facial expression that suggests fate has dealt you plenty of rough cards already, but you’re still sure things can only get worse.
-This is, after all, the birthplace of modern psychoanalysis.
+Bonus tip: If you really want to fit in, then adopt a facial expression that suggests fate has dealt you plenty of rough cards already, you’re still expecting things to get worse, and having little to objectively complain about won’t stop you from doing so.
+Vienna is, after all, the birthplace of psychoanalysis.